God Save the Animals: Critical reception

-God Save the Animals has received widespread acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 86, based on 16 reviews.
+God Save the Animals received widespread acclaim from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 86, based on 17 reviews.
 Aggregator AnyDecentMusic? gave it 8.2 out of 10, based on their assessment of the critical consensus.

 Will Richards of NME gave the album a perfect five-star rating, praising its "newfound clarity and vulnerability" and writing that it "further confirms his place as one of his generation's most consistently brilliant songwriters."
-Writing for Beats Per Minute, John Amen gave the album a score of 85%, commenting that "God Save the Animals’ production approaches are understated compared to those employed in previous work yet still precisely rendered.
-What stand out – prominently and unabashedly – are Alex’s impeccably crafted and irresistibly delivered songs."
-Aaron Mook of Chorus.fm "Highly Recommended" the album, writing that it "does exactly what most new albums should: it takes the best aspects of Alex G’s past work...and miraculously weaves them into something new.
-The album is rich with details that become more rewarding with every listen, making God Save the Animals not only an album of the year contender, but among the best work of the songwriter’s career."
+Writing for Beats Per Minute, John Amen gave the album a score of 85%, commenting that "God Save the Animals production approaches are understated compared to those employed in previous work yet still precisely rendered.
+What stand out – prominently and unabashedly – are Alex's impeccably crafted and irresistibly delivered songs."
+Aaron Mook of Chorus.fm "Highly Recommended" the album, writing that it "does exactly what most new albums should: it takes the best aspects of Alex G's past work...and miraculously weaves them into something new.
+The album is rich with details that become more rewarding with every listen, making God Save the Animals not only an album of the year contender, but among the best work of the songwriter's career."

 In a mixed review, Chris Catchpole of Mojo wrote, "The inventiveness on display is undeniably impressive, but the process sometimes hides a little too much of the artist behind it."